 The goal is to Direct Play all media.
 This means the container, video, audio and subtitles are all compatible with the client.
-If the media is incompatible for any reason, Jellyfin will use FFmpeg to convert the media.
+If the media is incompatible for any reason, Jellyfin will use FFmpeg to convert the media to a format that the client can process.
 Direct Stream will occur if the audio, container or subtitles happen to not be supported.
 If the video codec is unsupported, this will result in video transcoding.
 Subtitles can be tricky because they can cause Direct Stream (subtitles are remuxed) or video transcoding (burning in subtitles) to occur.
 This is the most intensive CPU component of transcoding.
 Decoding is less intensive than encoding.

 2Android playback is currently broken.
 Client reports that HEVC is supported and attempts to Direct Stream.

 3May be (partially) dependent on Hardware support (can be compensated with CPU decoding on Android).
 Most new Android phones in the higher price range and many "4K" Android TV devices have VP9 hardware decoding support.
 Refer to you manufacturer for supported codecs.

 5As of version 0.12, HEVC is enabled on all devices running Android 5.0+, but early generations of the Amazon Fire may not work yet.
 10Bit may be supported depending on your device.
 Before Client 0.12, HEVC support was enabled on specific devices.